GENERAL TERMS AND CONDITIONS

 Article 19: Pledge of Compliance

-19.4 The Customer shall indemnify, defend, and hold harmless PHCEU and its related parties from and against any and all losses, damages, claims, expenses, fines, penalties and any other liabilities arising out of the Customer’s representations in this Article 19 being untrue or of the Customer’s breach of any of its warranties or undertakings in this Article 19.
+19.4 The Buyer shall indemnify, defend, and hold harmless PHCEU and its related parties from and against any and all losses, damages, claims, expenses, fines, penalties and any other liabilities arising out of the Buyer’s representations in this Article 19 being untrue or of the Buyer’s breach of any of its warranties or undertakings in this Article 19.

-19.5 If the Customer does not observe the stipulations of this Article 19, that will constitute a material breach of the Agreement.
-This means that PHCEU has the right, in the case of such a breach, to terminate the Agreement with immediate effect by giving notice in Writing to the Customer, without PHCEU’s incurring any financial or other liability.
+19.5 If the Buyer does not observe the stipulations of this Article 19, that will constitute a material breach of the Agreement.
+This means that PHCEU has the right, in the case of such a breach, to terminate the Agreement with immediate effect by giving notice in Writing to the Buyer, without PHCEU’s incurring any financial or other liability.

 Article 20: Export control Regulations